The $47,000 Question: Can You Track Marketing to the Chair?

 Manual spreadsheet matching

-The most labor-intensive approach: pulling new patient lists from the PMS, pulling call logs from the phone system, pulling campaign data from the ad platform, and manually cross-referencing them in a spreadsheet.
+The most labor-intensive approach: pulling new patient lists from the PMS, pulling call logs from the phone system, pulling campaign data from the ad platform, and manually cross-referencing them.
 It works once as a quarterly exercise.
 Nobody maintains it.
-And by the time you've assembled the data, the campaigns you should have adjusted have already been running for weeks.
+And by the time you've assembled the data, the campaigns you should have adjusted have already been running for weeks with wasted spend.

-This is the specific problem DentiVoice and the DentalBase platform were built to solve — not as a workaround, but as a core service.
+This is the specific problem DentiVoice and the DentalBase platform were built to solve, not as a workaround, but as a core function of the system.

-When a patient calls your practice, DentiVoice knows three things simultaneously: who they are (matched to their PMS record), where they came from (the campaign, ad, or channel that generated the call), and what happened (whether the call converted to a booked appointment, and what kind of appointment).
-Because DentiVoice, call tracking, patient communication, and attribution all run on the same DentalBase platform, there's no gap between the click and the chair.
+When a patient calls your practice, DentiVoice knows three things simultaneously: who they are (matched to their PMS record), where they came from (the campaign, ad, or channel that generated the call), and what happened (whether the call converted to a booked appointment, and what type).
+Because DentiVoice, call tracking, patient communication, and attribution all run on the same platform, there's no gap between the click and the chair.

-With the attribution gap closed, the $47,000 question becomes answerable.
-Here's what practices track once the DentalBase platform connects the full chain:
+With the attribution chain connected end to end, the $47,000 question becomes answerable.
+Here's what practices track once the DentalBase platform connects the full chain.

 Cost per booked appointment by channel.
 Not cost per click.
 Not cost per call.
-Cost per appointment that's actually on your schedule — broken down by Google Ads, organic search, recall campaigns, referrals, and direct traffic.
+Cost per appointment that's actually on your schedule, broken down by Google Ads, organic search, recall campaigns, referrals, and direct traffic.
 This is the number that tells you where to spend more and where to cut.
+For context, WordStream puts the average dental PPC conversion rate at just under 2%, but that's measuring clicks to form fills, not clicks to chairs.
+The real conversion rate to booked patients is often much lower.

 Revenue per channel.
 Which source produces the highest-value patients?
 Google Ads for "emergency dentist" might book quickly but generate $300 visits.
 A recall text campaign might book slower but produce $1,200 in hygiene and restorative work per patient.
 Without source-to-revenue tracking, you'd never know the recall campaign outperforms the ad spend.

 Marketing ROI by procedure type.
 The ultimate level: which campaigns produce which types of procedures?
-If your Facebook ads drive cosmetic consultations and your SEO drives emergency visits, you can allocate budget based on which procedures your practice needs more of — and which ones have the highest margins.
+If your Facebook ads drive cosmetic consultations and your SEO drives emergency visits, you can allocate budget based on which procedures your practice needs more of, and which ones have the highest margins.
+For more on building a marketing strategy tied to procedure-level revenue, read What a Marketing Spend Actually Produces.

 Yes, marketing can be tracked to revenue, but with limitations.
 While you can measure direct conversions from specific campaigns and channels, the complete customer journey often involves multiple touchpoints that are difficult to track precisely.
 Advanced attribution models and analytics tools can provide reasonably accurate ROI measurements, though some marketing impact remains unmeasurable due to brand awareness and long-term effects.